Can Hormones Slow Metabolism and Stop You From Losing Weight??

 • Thinning hair

-Women don’t want too much testosterone, but a healthy amount helps us manage our weight.
+Women don’t want too much testosterone, but a healthy amount helps us manage our weight, so as you can see “can hormones slow metabolism” is a legitimate answer.

 To help balance your testosterone levels, try to exercise daily, even if it’s just a half hour walk.